LOST HOSPITALS OF LONDON

 Specialist

-The French Hospital opened in 1867 in a building near Leicester Square for 'the benefit of distressed foreigners of all nations requiring medical relief'.
-It soon merged with the nearby French Dispensary, which had been founded in 1861 by Dr Achille Vintras.
+The French Hospital was opened in 1867 by Eugene Rimmel (1820-1887), a perfumer, at No. 10 Leicester Place for 'the benefit of distressed foreigners of all nations requiring medical relief'.
+It soon merged with the nearby French Dispensary, which had been founded in 1861 by Dr Achille Vintras (1830-1904).
 The establishment was then known as the French Hospital and Dispensary.

-In 1878 the building was enlarged, but the premises had become inadequate and a new building was required.
+In 1878 the building was enlarged, but the premises had become inadequate.
+Fund-raising began for a new Hospital; generous donations were received from many ambassadors and even the French government, which gave £2,000.

 During WW1 it became a section hospital of the First London (T.F.)
 General Hospital; 30 beds on the top floor wards were put at the disposal of the War Office for wounded British soldiers.
 Here, for the first time, they received coffee for breakfast instead of tea, and apparently appreciated it.